davisreyno/Python/README.md

 # MyPython Repo

-A repository consisting of my learning, application and experiemntations with Python.
+A repo consisting of my learning, applying and experimenting with Python.

 # 🐍